 Code Club Bangladesh’s Project Manager Mehnaz Sharmin Mohona was delighted with the response and said “Our students were really excited to be involved in this year’s Moonhack and breaking a world record.
 It was amazing for them to see so many children like themselves from all over the world taking part.
 They have not stopped talking about their fantastic achievement and we can see a great improvement in their confidence too.”

-Student of Code Club Bangladesh Shuchi aged 15 said, “I’m very happy that I can participate this world record setting event, thanks to Code Club Australia for arranging this event for every year.”
+Code Club Bangladesh student Shuchi, aged 15, said, “I’m very happy that I was able to participate in this world record event, and thanks to Code Club Australia for arranging this event for past few years.”

-Another Student of Code Club Bangladesh Nayan aged 16 said, “It was really amazing that I do code and atleast through coding my lunar module is landed on moon!
-This idea is amazing and we were really excited about moonhack!
-We all are eagerly waiting for next year!”
+Another Student of Code Club Bangladesh Nayan, aged 16, said, “It was really amazing and through coding my lunar module was able to land on the moon!
+I am already eagerly waiting for next year!”